 Select the Right Height

-Some vacuums, like Kirbys, allow you to adjust the vacuum head to the height of your floor.
+Some vacuums allow you to adjust the vacuum head to the height of your floor.
 Others only offer the option of hard flooring or carpet.
-Either way, change the height to suit the surface you’re cleaning, or your machine won’t suction properly.
+Either way, change the height to suit the surface you’re cleaning, or your machine’s suction won’t pick up debris well.

 Work Both Directions